trnserdar/Netflix/README.md

 # Netflix

 # About
-Netflix like iOS Application based on MVVM and implemented using the Test Driven Development (TDD).
+Netflix like iOS Application based on MVVM and implemented using the Test Driven Development (TDD) concept.

 # Requirements
 * Xcode 11 or later